My Blog List

 First Morning in Lisbon (5)

 The first thing I see when I open the bedroom door in the morning is Rita’s mom.
 She doesn’t look like someone who was butchered or bludgeoned to death or anything close to it.
 She’s already dressed in street clothes, sitting at the dining room table with a cup of coffee, and reading something on her phone, completely at peace with the world.
-Last night before we went to bed she said that she forgot to bring her hair spray, so her short hair is not perfectly set in place, but is still presentable.
+Last night before we went to bed she said that she forgot to bring her hair spray, so her short hair is not perfectly set in place but is still presentable.
 Rita is snoring on the couch, her bare feet stretched over the side showing her professionally painted toenails that hide a persistent case of nail fungus.
 Anna is nowhere to be seen; her improvised campsite is folded into a neat pile on the floor.

 I am not sure if I am supposed to say anything except for “Good Morning.”
 Do I show concern about the screaming?
 Should I ask Vera if she slept well?
 Would it embarrass her or would it make her think that I am trying to be provocative?
 And why is Rita sleeping on the couch?
 What happened during the night?
 I am at a loss, but I prefer to hide my confusion.
 I have to let things unfold in their own time and pace.
 I am sure that Rita will provide some reaction to the night’s screaming, so I have to wait for her to wake up.
 Or more accurately, we all have to wait for her to wake up.

-The unusual scene makes me feel like a teenage girl on a field trip with our chaperon waiting for us to get ready for the daily activities.
+The unusual scene makes me feel like a teenage girl on a field trip with our chaperone waiting for us to get ready for the daily activities.
 I don’t like that feeling.
-I am not used to following other people’s timetable when I travel.
-I like to hang out in one place, talk to people, visit friends, and immerse in the ambience.
+I am not used to following other people’s timetables when I travel.
+I like to hang out in one place, talk to people, visit friends, and immerse myself in the ambiance.
 Get out of my autopilot life, rather than put checkmarks next to items on a busy itinerary.
 Last year when I went to Brazil, I spent two weeks at an organic coffee farm owned by friends of mine, learning to pick coffee and prepare the local dishes.
 When they told me they wanted to take me to see a nearby waterfall but had to cancel because of the rain, I told them not to worry about it.
 Seeing one more waterfall in the mountains would not make me happier.
 I was just as happy sitting with them on the patio and looking at the rainbow.
 But here, in Lisbon, I am a tourist.
 I have to go places and see things, take pictures, figure out bus routes, and learn how to use the local currency.
 Time cannot be wasted on taking it easy in the morning.

 As soon as Rita wakes up, we get an update.
 Her mother had more screaming fits early in the morning, so Rita left the bedroom to sleep on the couch.